Jenny McCarthy: Modeling, acting and broadcasting

 In 1998, McCarthy's first major movie role was alongside Trey Parker and Matt Stone in the comedy BASEketball.
 The following year, she starred in Diamonds.
 In 2000, she had a role in the horror movie Scream 3, and three years later she parodied that role in horror film spoof Scary Movie 3 along with fellow Playmate and actress Anderson.
 In 2005, McCarthy produced, wrote, and starred in the film Dirty Love, which was directed by her husband at the time, John Asher.
 In March 2006, she was given Razzie Awards for Worst Actress, Worst Screenplay, and Worst Picture for her work on Dirty Love, which also earned Asher a Razzie for "Worst Director".

 In addition to her early TV fame on MTV and her short-lived, self-titled NBC sitcom, McCarthy has guest-starred in a variety of other television shows, including Stacked, Charmed, The Drew Carey Show, Wings, Fastlane, Two and a Half Men and Just Shoot Me!.
-She was the voice of Six in the third season of Canadian computer-animated science-fiction cartoon Tripping the Rift.
+She was the voice of Six in the third season of Canadian animated science-fiction cartoon Tripping the Rift.
 In 2005, McCarthy hosted a show on E! called Party at the Palms.
 The reality show, which was filmed at The Palms Hotel in Las Vegas, featured hotel guests, party goers, and celebrities.

 McCarthy has continued her work with Playboy over the years, both as a model and in other capacities.
 She appeared on the cover of the magazine's January 2005 issue wearing a leopard skin version of the company's iconic "bunny suit" and was featured in a pictorial shot at Elvis Presley's Graceland mansion in that same issue.
 She was the second woman (following Carmen Electra) and first former Playmate to become a celebrity photographer for the Playboy Cyber Club, where she photographed model Jennifer Madden.

 Her younger sister, Amy McCarthy, also has posed for Playboy.
 She was Cyber Girl of the Week for September 27, 2004, and Cyber Girl of the Month for January 2005.

 In 2007, McCarthy starred in a five-episode online series, called In the Motherhood, along with Chelsea Handler and Leah Remini.
 The show aired on MSN and was based on being a mother where users could submit their stories to have it made into real webisodes.